CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

 Before applying power, don't forget to check for solder bridges and use a multimeter to ensure that there are no short-circuits between power and ground pins.

+You can easily do this using a multimeter.
+Put the multimeter into continuity tester mode, put the black lead on the GND pad at the bottom right corner of the PCB, and touch the red lead to the 5V and 3.3V pads in turn.
+If the multimeter shows continuity in either case, do NOT apply power to the board until you have found the cause of the short circuit.

 ![IoTuz image 22](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8496.jpg)